ngrok/ngrok-javascript/README.md

 That's it!
 Your application should now be available through the url output in your terminal.

 > **Note**
-> You can find more examples in [the examples directory](https://github.com/ngrok/ngrok-nodejs/tree/main/examples).
+> You can find more examples in [the examples directory](https://github.com/ngrok/ngrok-javascript/tree/main/examples).

 # Documentation

-A quickstart guide and a full API reference are included in the [ngrok-nodejs documentation](https://ngrok.github.io/ngrok-nodejs/).
+A quickstart guide and a full API reference are included in the [ngrok-javascript documentation](https://ngrok.github.io/ngrok-javascript/).

 ### Authorization

 To use most of ngrok's features, you'll need an authtoken.
 To obtain one, sign up for free at [ngrok.com](https://dashboard.ngrok.com/signup) and retrieve it from the [authtoken page of your ngrok dashboard](https://dashboard.ngrok.com/get-started/your-authtoken).
 Once you have copied your authtoken, you can reference it in several ways.

-You can set it in the `NGROK_AUTHTOKEN` environment variable and pass `authtoken_from_env: true` to the [connect](https://ngrok.github.io/ngrok-nodejs/functions/connect.html) method:
+You can set it in the `NGROK_AUTHTOKEN` environment variable and pass `authtoken_from_env: true` to the [connect](https://ngrok.github.io/ngrok-javascript/functions/connect.html) method:

 ```jsx
 await ngrok.connect({ authtoken_from_env: true, ... });
 ```

-Or pass the authtoken directly to the [connect](https://ngrok.github.io/ngrok-nodejs/functions/connect.html) method:
+Or pass the authtoken directly to the [connect](https://ngrok.github.io/ngrok-javascript/functions/connect.html) method:

 ```jsx
 await ngrok.connect({ authtoken: token, ... });
 ```

-Or set it for all connections with the [authtoken](https://ngrok.github.io/ngrok-nodejs/functions/authtoken.html) method:
+Or set it for all connections with the [authtoken](https://ngrok.github.io/ngrok-javascript/functions/authtoken.html) method:

 ```jsx
 await ngrok.authtoken(token);